edmoura/Git-Stars/README.md

 * Quick: [GitHub](https://github.com/Quick/Quick).
 * Nimble: [GitHub](https://github.com/Quick/Nimble).

-This project is about consuming a git API with sort more stars with Viper architecture, UI and Unit tests.
+This project is about consuming a git API with sort=stars with Viper architecture, UI and Unit tests.